Peteradetula/peteradetula/data/design-agency/1-digital-clubcard.md

 I created a clickable prototype of the three experiment and tested it with users on a zoom meeting, here are the feedbacks from the test:

-1. (1.)
-Customers find the digital ClubCard scan code and PDF option real interesting, most preferred the digital option.
+1. ✅ Customers find the digital ClubCard scan code and PDF option real interesting, most preferred the digital option.
+   &nbsp;
-2. (2.)
-Customers want a physical non-paid option for customers with accessibility issues as the PDF might not be a good option for them.
+2. ✅ Customers want a physical non-paid option for customers with accessibility issues as the PDF might not be a good option for them.
+   &nbsp;
-3. (3.)
-Users requested for a physical non-paid option to customers non-digital shoppers and low income groups.
+3. ✅ Users requested for a physical non-paid option to customers non-digital shoppers and low income groups.

 &nbsp;